craigmiranda/sjmi/GettingStarted.md

 # Getting Started

-You might first like to see if it work - I'm curious - in which case, run the example.
+You might first like to see if it works - I'm curious - in which case, run the example.

-Run example
+CamTest

+The example application returns all the available devices and resolutions.
+It also shows a live feed, with selectable input.

 * Download ZIP and unzip directory
 * run compiled executable '<SJMI_DIRECTORY>\camtest_example\distributable\exe\CamTest.exe'